 Our 1-MBA program is designed for professionals who wish to either pivot their careers toward a business-related area, which may not be in their previous field of employment, or accelerate their career growth within their chosen field.
 It is a one-year, rigorous curriculum that includes the functional areas of business and embraces the shared value model that recognizes various stakeholders in today’s high-tech, modern societies.

 Moving to a one-year, fulltime cohort model on campus opens the door for students who might not be able to afford the time away from work and/or cost that a two-year program demands.

 And if taking a full year away from work is still too much, Lehigh offers a part-time FLEX MBA program—an MBA for active professionals looking to enhance their skills in a robust, personalized format.

 Through our unique, synchronous ClassroomLIVE platform, students can choose whether to participate on any given day either on campus or online, depending what their schedule allows.
 As I like to say: If you can get yourself in front of a computer at class time, you are in the classroom.
 This program preserves the important human interaction component by allowing students to participate fully in real-time online if they can’t make it to campus for class.
-So students working on a major project that requires long hours or a job that includes travelling for assignments can join the class online when they need to.
+So students working on a major project that requires long hours or a job that includes traveling for assignments can join the class online when they need to.
 Or, if you choose, you can attend remotely for the entire program by simply logging on.